New maps spark debate over majority-minority districts

 “I think we’re in a new age now,” said Bakari Sellers, an African American former South Carolina state legislator.
 “If you’re talented enough, you can win in a 30-35% Black district. … We can be more competitive around the country.”

 But that’s a hard sell to some lawmakers and advocates pushing to put more people of color in statehouses and Congress.
 Black legislators make up less than 10% of state legislators in the U.S., although 14.2% of the population is Black, according to the National Conference of State Legislatures.
-Latinos are 18.7% of the population, and just 5.3% of state lawmakers.
+Latinos are 18.7% of the population and just 5.3% of state lawmakers.
 Asians comprise 2% of legislators but 7.2% of the population.

 In Nevada, Latino and other activist groups opposed maps drawn by the Democratic-controlled Legislature because the plan spread Latinos broadly around the state’s congressional and legislative districts to increase the odds of Democratic victories.
 In Wisconsin, Democratic Gov. Tony Evers asked a commission to propose maps to counter ones drawn by the GOP-controlled Legislature.
 But Black and Latino Democrats objected to the commission’s maps because they would scatter minority voters across several districts.